 Amazon has a highly challenging interview process that evaluates your coding, problem-solving, and design capabilities.
 If you wish to uplevel your career by cracking Amazon’s technical interview and landing a high-paying offer, this article will tell you exactly what you need to know.

-We’re bringing you these exclusive insights from Bareeha Dehradunwala, Program Manager at Amazon.
+We’re bringing you these exclusive insights from a FAANG Program Manager.
 So you can be sure these will help you uplevel your prep several notches!

 We’ll cover the Amazon interview process in detail, along with tips to succeed in each round.

 Amazon’s interview process consists of multiple interview rounds.
 The stages may vary depending on the role, but the preparation tips listed for each round can be helpful regardless of the job role or job family.

 All the interview stages begin only after you fill out your job application and successfully pass the resume review.